DyllanMeissenheimer23/itunes-search-app/README.md

 The application uses React Bootstrap and Bootstrap's responsive grid system to provide a layout that adapts across different screen sizes.

 Search results and favourites are presented in separate responsive panels, with media cards adjusting according to the available screen width.

+The interface also includes responsive styling for smaller screens.

 ---